sagemath/trac_to_gh/Issue 3820.md

 # Issue 3820: notebook -- sometimes published worksheets are listed as being published by pub.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3820

 Original creator: was